Cognitive Behavioral Therapy Sets You Up For Long-Term Recovery From Addtiction

 - Substance use disorders

 - Eating disorders

 - Obsessive-compulsive disorder

 What are the goals of cognitive-behavioral therapy?

-The goals of this therapy are to help our patients first become aware of the inaccurate or negative patterns of thinking that are causing them to turn toward alcohol or drugs for self-medication.
-Instead, we want the patient to identify the usual negative line of thought, but then turn it around to deal with the challenging situations in accurate, realistic, positive, and healthy ways.
-The goal is to change the way the patient thinks when confronted with these situations permanently.
+The goal of this therapy is to help our patients become aware of the inaccurate or negative patterns of thinking that are causing them to turn toward alcohol or drugs for self-medication.
+We want the patient to identify the usual negative line of thought, but then turn it around to deal with the challenging situations in accurate, realistic, positive, and healthy ways.
+In doing so we can change the way the patient thinks when confronted with these situations permanently.
 This will enable him to change his behaviors moving forward.